 However, he almost didn't make it on the general election ballot this year: Sorrell narrowly defeated Chittenden County State's Attorney T.J.
 Donovan in the Aug.
 28 Democratic primary, winning 21,124 votes to Donovan's 20,410.

 Donovan voiced his support for Sorrell after the primary, and the incumbent says he believes the party is no longer divided.

 "I have a strong sense that the Democrats have united behind me," he said.
 "I have no indication otherwise."

-Sorrell, a Montpelier resident who previously served as Chittenden County state's attorney and Vermont's secretary of administration, has been busy making a final
+Sorrell, a Montpelier resident who previously served as Chittenden County state's attorney and Vermont's secretary of administration, has been busy making a final campaign push.

 His priorities include allocating additional resources for child pornography investigations and for consumer protection programs.
 Sorrell offers a resume that includes experience with a wide variety of cases.

 "My office has been very successful in the criminal justice arena but also very aggressive in environmental protection and consumer protection," Sorrell said.